Ivana505/art-of-chocolate/README.md

 - [Freeformatter](https://www.freeformatter.com/) - used to format and beautify HTML and CSS code
 - [PEP8 validator](http://pep8online.com/) - used to validate Python code
 - [Coloors](https://coolors.co/) - to create color scheme for the UX section
+- [Sitemaps](https://www.xml-sitemaps.com/) - to create sitemaps for SEO.

 ## Credits and Acknowledgements